 New for 2025!

-This Spring 2025, we’re thrilled to announce that Chirp n' Cluck Farm will be relocating to our new home in Nokesville, VA!
-While we’re making this move, we want to make the transition as smooth as possible for our valued customers.
+We’re thrilled to share that Chirp n' Cluck Farm is relocating to our new home in Nokesville, VA!

-After the move, our Chantilly location will still be available for pickup, but please note there will be a $25 fee for this service.
-If you choose Chantilly as your pickup location, we’ll personally select the pullets and transport them to that location for your convenience.
+After the move, our Chantilly location will still be available for pickups, but please note there will be a $25 transport fee.
+If you choose Chantilly as your pickup location, we’ll personally select and transport your pullets for your convenience.

-We will provide more updates as we finalize the details.
-Thank you for your continued support as we grow and work to serve you even better!
+We’ll continue to share updates as we finalize everything.
+Thank you for your incredible support as we grow and work to serve you even better!

-🚨 Please bring a suitable carrier for pickup, as we do not provide boxes.
+🚨 Reminder: Please bring a suitable carrier for pickup—we do not provide boxes.
 Thank you! 🚨

 Our Chicks Are Selling Fast!

-Our February, March & May chicks are officially SOLD OUT! 🎉 Thank you for your amazing support!
+Our February & March chicks are officially SOLD OUT! 🎉

-GOOD NEWS! 🐥 A limited number of Cockerel Sapphire Sky chicks are still available in the February hatch!
-Don’t miss this final chance to reserve yours!
+🐥 A limited number of Cockerel Sapphire Sky chicks are still available from the February hatch—grab them before they’re gone!

 Selling Fast | Order While You Can!